Do you know the ball flight laws? Do you even know what a ball flight law is? Do you believe in the old ball flight laws, or the new ones?

 Let us be clear though, the new ball flight laws always existed, they are a component of physics and as a result have been around for longer than radar has been able to measure them.
 But it is only recently that this information has circulated and become more common knowledge (to teachers at least – hopefully).
 And now we are able to more accurately measure these things too.

-With the advent of devices like Trackman, we re now able to measure what we can’t see.
+With the advent of devices like Trackman and the GCquad, we’re now able to measure what we can’t see.

 The old ball flight laws never really existed, they were an ‘old wives tale’ created by teachers who were trying to describe what they saw and felt.
 And for the most part, it worked.